-With cloud-based software, your data is backed up regularly and typically backed up to multiple geographical locations.
+With cloud-based software, your data is backed up regularly and typically to multiple geographical locations.
 This means, in the event of a natural disaster, power failure or unexpected interruption, you can be confident that your data is secure and any downtime will be minimal.

 Cloud-based software can offer more security than desktop software.

 Data stored in cloud-based software is extremely secure.
 This is due to both software security (SSL encryption and Firewalls) and 24/7 physical security at the data centre.
-The risk of unauthorised data access is also minimised.
+The risk of unauthorized data access is also minimised.
 Because your data is secured in the cloud, access through lost or stolen devices can be revoked remotely and immediately.

-SaaS is a great option for rapidly scaling businesses that need to add or reduce user numbers without significant setup times, and without incurring large upfront capital costs for upgrades, software licences, and specialised hardware.
+SaaS is a great option for rapidly scaling businesses that need to add or reduce user numbers without significant setup times, and without incurring large upfront capital costs for upgrades, software licences, and specialized hardware.

-SaaS tools are designed for easy integration with other cloud-based tools and typically come with a range of options for customisation.
+SaaS tools are designed for easy integration with other cloud-based tools and typically come with a range of options for customization.
 This allows businesses to tailor their cloud-based software for enhanced efficiency and productivity gains.